-If you have your bachelor's degree and hold your RHIA credential, you are eligible to apply for the Advanced Track option.
+If you hold your RHIA or have a bachelor's degree from a CAHIIM accredited HIM program you are eligible to apply for the Advanced Track option.
 In just 40 graduate credits, you will have your Master of Science in HIM.

 Since founding the first Health Information Management (HIM) program in the nation in 1935, St. Scholastica has been a leader in HIM education.
 We continue to build on this tradition by offering excellent, rigorous programs in flexible formats for working professionals.

 The HIM graduate program is structured to help advance the careers of practicing Health Information Management professionals and provide a path into the profession for those with bachelor's degrees in other fields.
 The program emphasizes quality healthcare data as the foundation for organizational information and knowledge management systems, and is offered in a distance-learning format which allows professionals to maintain their current employment status while enhancing their knowledge and skills.

 The HIM profession is experiencing strong growth with the increased adoption of Electronic Health Records (EHR) software nationwide.

 As the healthcare system goes digital, hospitals are having trouble finding enough people trained in Health Information Management.
 Read about it in the Star Tribune's recent article.